AndrewWPhillips/andrewwphillips.github.io/_posts/2023-08-13-go-ref-types.md

 We can discount definition 1, as the `string` type has a hidden pointer.
 Strings are immutable, so you can't modify the string through the pointer.
 Hence `string` behaviour is effectively indistinguishable from other primitive types.

 Similarly, definition 2 does not work as interfaces are **not** reference types.
-Like strings, interface values are immutable (unless they contain a reference type and you use definition 8).
+Like strings, interface values are immutable (unless they contain a reference type, and you use definition 8).

 Definition 3 is also wrong as, pointers and `func` types _are_ reference types.